 A frequent question about predator control that we receive from new chicken keepers is how to keep snakes away from poultry.
 While the method may vary, the answer is always the same … snakes have to be kept out of your chicken coop at all costs.
 Not only can snakes eat your chicken eggs and reduce your yield, but they can also feast on your chicks.
 Sometimes, they even develop an appetite for adult chickens.
 And although most snakes are non-venomous, they may bite humans when they are startled or angered and their bites can be very painful.

-It is essential to be able to differentiate between snakes — the venomous and the non-venomous ones — and learn how to protect your poultry from them.
+It is essential to be able to identify common snakes found in chicken coops — the venomous and the non-venomous ones — and learn how to protect your poultry from them.
 Let’s look at how to protect yourself, your flock, and your coop from snakes.

 Why are Snakes Attracted to Chicken Coops?